 The other type of pain is chronic pain.
-This type of pain is the one which is a long term pain, so would be seen in conditions like Fibromyalgia or Arthritis.
+This type of pain is the one that is long term and would be seen in conditions like Fibromyalgia or Arthritis.
 People who have this pain may often live with it on a daily basis.
 So much so that they can become tolerant to a certain level of pain in their lives.

 Both chronic and acute pain causes some mental anguish.
-Many people with long term pain report it makes them feel depressed or anxious.
-This can make it difficult to sometimes get an accurate diagnosis for certain conditions.
+Many people with long term pain report it makes them feel depressed or anxious which sometimes makes it difficult to get an accurate diagnosis for certain conditions.

 Prescription drug treatments for pain.

-There many different types of painkillers which you can take for pain.
+There are many different types of painkillers that you can take for pain.
 Depending on what sort of pain you have, will determine the choice of painkillers that you may want to look at using.